Dahlia tuber storage, updated for 2024

 9576966C-C895-4F97-8DCD-83EA69488D49.jpeg

-Keeping your dahlia tubers healthy until spring requires some extra care in our dry Alberta winters.
-I store mine each year for roughly 6 months and have learned what works best in our climate.
+Keeping your dahlia tubers healthy until spring requires extra care in our dry Alberta winters.
+I store mine each year for roughly 7 months and have learned what works best in my climate.
 You can improve storage success rate with how you treat your tubers before they go into storage as well.
 I take the following steps each fall to keep my tubers in great shape for the next year:

 1) In the last month before an expected frost, I reduce the watering and fertilizing gradually and then stop completely.
 This helps the tubers firm up and be less prone to rot during storage.

-3) When lifting tubers, we keep the clump intact.
-I never wash my tubers, it is unnecessary for me as my soil is loose and falls off the tubers.
-I let the clumps dry in a warm place for 24-48 hours before packing away.
-If dividing is necessary, I do it just before packing.
+3) When lifting tubers, I keep the clump intact.
+I never wash my tubers.
+It’s unnecessary for me as my soil is loose and falls off the tubers.
+It’s also impractical as I don’t have a running water source at the farm and the weather can be quite cold and miserable.
+I let the clumps dry in a warm place for 24-48 hours before packing to reduce the chance of rotting during storage.
+I only divide tuber clumps that are too large to fit into my storage bins.

-4) Tubers must be kept at a cold, but not freezing temperature to keep them dormant.
+5) Tubers must be kept at a cold, but not freezing temperature to keep them dormant.
 I store mine in my heated garage which stays at about 5C even during the coldest parts of winter.
-A cold storage room in your house could work as well, as long as temperatures stay between 5C and 10C.
+A cold storage room in your house could work as long as temperatures stay between 5C and 10C.
 Do not let your tubers freeze or they will rot.

 20201022_110258.jpg

-5) I pack my tubers with spruce shavings in Rubbermaid totes.
+6) Once the tubers have cured for a day or two at warm temperatures, I pack them with spruce shavings in Rubbermaid totes.
 The totes have holes for ventilation and lids.
-I layer shavings and tubers until the bin is full, making sure all the tubers are covered and not exposed to the air.
+I layer shavings and tubers until the bin is full, to ensure all the tubers are covered and not exposed to the air.
 Any tubers that aren’t covered will dry out and may not be viable in spring.
-Spruce shavings are my favorite medium for storing because it’s a renewable resource, absorbs any moisture the tubers give off and in the spring when we’re done with it, we reuse it as chicken bedding.
+Spruce shavings are my favorite medium for storing because it’s a renewable resource, it absorbs any moisture the tubers give off and in the spring when we’re done with it, we reuse it as chicken bedding.
 We find it in big bales at our local feed store at a very reasonable price.

 20201022_112013.jpg

-6) Each tuber clump is labeled with a tag showing it’s variety and then I record the contents of each bin in a notebook.
+6) Each tuber clump is labeled with a wooden tag written on in grease pencil showing its variety.
+I record the contents of each bin in my notes App on my phon7.
 Bins are numbered so I know the exact number and kind of tuber in each one.
 This is an extra step to prevent a huge amount of “mystery” tubers from creeping into my inventory.

 20201022_112155.jpg

 8) By April when outdoor temperatures start to rise, tubers naturally start to sprout.
-This is when you can remove your tubers from storage and pot them up to get them growing indoors before transplanting outside.
-Once the risk of frost is gone, tubers can also be planted directly in the ground.
-This is how I grow my dahlias, planting the tubers directly in the ground without potting up.
+This is when you can remove your tubers from storage and pot them up to get them growing indoors, take cuttings and transplant outside.
+I found this step too costly and without enough benefit to continue.
+Instead, I plant my tubers directly from the storage bin into the ground in June, dividing them just before planting.
 I typically have blooms 8 weeks after planting sprouted tubers in the ground, with full production by 10 weeks after planting.

 Previous